- Apply concepts of productive efficiency and allocative efficiency to perfectly competitive markets

 Moreover, real-world markets include many issues that are assumed away in the model of perfect competition, including pollution, inventions of new technology, poverty which may make some people unable to pay for basic necessities of life, government programs like national defense or education, discrimination in labor markets, and buyers and sellers who must deal with imperfect and unclear information.
 We explore these issues in other chapters.
 However, the theoretical efficiency of perfect competition does provide a useful benchmark for comparing the issues that arise from these real-world problems.

 Bring It Home

 A Dime a Dozen

-A quick glance at Table 8.12 reveals the dramatic increase in North Dakota corn production—more than double.
+A quick glance at Table 8.12 reveals the dramatic increase in North Dakota corn production—almost a tenfold increase since 1972.
+Recent allocation of land to corn (as of mid-2019) is estimated to have increased to more than 4 million acres.
 Taking into consideration that corn typically yields two to three times as many bushels per acre as wheat, it is obvious there has been a significant increase in bushels of corn.
 Why the increase in corn acreage?
 Converging prices.